 Extent of Single-Family Zoning in the Bay Area

-We found that 82 percent of residential land in Bay Area municipalities is exclusively reserved for single-family housing.
+In our initial analysis, which only examined jurisdictions with more than 10,000 people, we found that 82 percent of residential land was single-family-only zoned.
+When extending our analysis to the entire region, we now find that 85 percent of residential land in Bay Area municipalities is exclusively reserved for single-family housing.
 The average amount of residential land in each city is 81 percent, with a median of 86 percent, which means that most land is available to residential development.
 The average amount of total land (including commercial areas and parks) exclusively reserved for single-family housing was 47 percent.
 Without a systemic analysis of jurisdictions, this calculation would not be possible.

 Table 1: Cities by Single-Family Zoning Percentage